Character-led design and heritage

 6.11.3Preserving original building details is of particular importance in conservation areas.
 This is supported by Policy 72 of the Local Plan, ‘Conservation Areas’.

-Illustration of broad housing types in Waltham Forest
+Illustration of broad housing types in Waltham Forest (LBWF)

 6.12 Conservation areas